jodacame/google-takeout-fixer/README.md

 ## Why this script?

 This is a personal project born out of necessity.
-I had accumulated over 100,000 photos in my Google account over the years.
+I had accumulated over 50,000 photos and videos in my Google account over the years.
 When I decided to use Google Takeout to download all my photos and videos, I quickly realized the massive issue I was facing: the dates and geolocation data of the files were all messed up.

 With a couple of decades worth of family memories at stake, I couldn't just leave them in disarray.
 I needed a solution to fix the timestamps and geolocation data accurately.
 That's why I developed this script.
 It reads the metadata from the JSON files provided by Google Takeout and updates the timestamps and geolocation data of the photos and videos accordingly.